Saghen/blink.cmp/README.md

 {
   -- the keymap may be a preset ('default' | 'super-tab') OR a table of keys => command[] -- when defining your own, no keybinds will be assigned automatically.
-  -- additionally, you may pass a function in the command array where returning true -- will prevent the next command from running
+  -- you may pass a function in the command array where returning true -- will prevent the next command from running
   --
   -- "default" keymap